lorenzoorsingher/unlearning-under-imbalance/README.md

 ## Unlearning

-The general command follows the pattern of:
+Examples of hyperparameter configurations are available in [BASELINES.md](./BASELINES.md), the general command follows the pattern of:

 ```python
 accelerate launch --mixed_precision bf16 main.py \